French giants risk missing Champions Cup with play-offs on the cards - France 24

 Paris (AFP)

-On Wednesday Top 14 presidents will meet to decide which French clubs will play in next season's European Champions Cup after the domestic campaign was stopped due to the coronavirus.
+Top 14 presidents will meet on Wednesday to decide which French clubs will play in next season's European Champions Cup after the domestic campaign was suspended due to the coronavirus pandemic.

-League holders Toulouse, three-time continental winners Toulon and table toppers Bordeaux-Begles could be absent depending on which of the four options the bosses choose, with the term stopped with nine regular season rounds to go.
+The current campaign was declared over last week after the French government said rugby and football could not resume until September.

-The current campaign was declared over last week due to the COVID-19 pandemic in the country as Prime Minister Edouard Philippe banned rugby and football until September.
+The season was stopped with nine regular season rounds to go and league title holders Toulouse, three-time continental winners Toulon and table toppers Bordeaux-Begles could miss out on the elite European competition next season depending on which of the four options the bosses choose.

-The stand-out favourite scenario is to hold play-offs in September between the teams sitting between fifth and eighth place, sources have told AFP.
+The stand-out favourite scenario is to hold play-offs in September between the teams sitting between the fifth and eighth places, sources have told AFP.

-Victor Vito's La Rochelle would play Handre Pollard's Montpellier as well as possible a re-run of last year's Top 14 final with Clermont, who could have new signing in Japan's Kotaro Matsushima available to face Jerome Kaino's Toulouse.
+Potential play-offs could see Victor Vito's La Rochelle up against Handre Pollard's Montpellier.
+There could also be a re-run of last year's Top 14 final with Jerome Kaino's Toulouse potentially up against a Clermont side who could have new signing Kotaro Matsushima, the winger who starred for Japan at the World Cup last year, available.

-Other avenues to be considered include taking last season's standings which would leave Toulon and Bordeaux-Begles in the second-tier Challenge Cup.
+Other avenues to be considered include taking last season's standings which would leave Toulon and Bordeaux-Begles in Europe's second-tier competition, the Challenge Cup.

 "If it happens, we'll adapt and play the match in the best conditions," Montpellier coach Xavier Garbajosa told radio station France Bleu.